Quantum-Monarch/watchlist-app/README.md

 The project stores the user’s navigation path to support smoother UX when returning to pages.
 The app includes logic to differentiate between movies and series and handle each appropriately.
-Fully built using function-based views and session handling,This app integrates with the TMDB API to allow users to search for real movies.
+Fully built using function-based views and session handling,Used TMDB’s RESTful API to fetch, cache, and display film data in a Django app, enabling dynamic search and interaction.

 ## 🧠 Why I Built This